Quantum state heralding using photonic integrated circuits with free electrons

 Photonic integrated circuits have only entered the picture very recently~\cite{Henke2021,feist22}, and have several advantages for free-electron quantum optical experiments.
-Firstly, integrated photonics enables exquisite control of the optical properties of waveguides~\cite{Pfeiffer:17}.
-The nearly lossless guided modes~\cite{Liu2021} and high-fidelity output fiber coupling~\cite{Almeida03} facilitate coupling to both on-chip ~\cite{Sipahigil2016,Wan2020,Gregory20,Riedinger2018} and fiber-coupled quantum systems ~\cite{Brand13,itay14,Tiecke2014,Brekenfeld2020,Mirhosseini2020}.
-Additional capabilities are provided by well-established on-chip optical elements such as tunable beam splitters and phase shifters~\cite{Bogaerts2020}, which offer high-fidelity optical state manipulation and characterization~\cite{Politi2008}.
+Firstly, integrated photonics enables exquisite control of the optical properties of waveguides~\cite{Pfeiffer:17,Moille22}.
+The nearly lossless guided modes~\cite{Liu2021} and high-efficiency output fiber coupling~\cite{Almeida03} facilitate coupling to both on-chip ~\cite{Sipahigil2016,Wan2020,Gregory20,Riedinger2018} and fiber-coupled quantum systems ~\cite{Brand13,itay14,Tiecke2014,Brekenfeld2020,Mirhosseini2020}.
+Additional capabilities are provided by well-established on-chip optical elements such as tunable beam splitters and phase shifters~\cite{Bogaerts2020}, spectral filters~\cite{Li2021} and photon counters~\cite{Najafi2015}, which offer high-fidelity optical state manipulation and characterization~\cite{Politi2008}.
+With the versatile on-chip structures and demonstrated efficient electron phase modulation~\cite{Henke2021} and electron-photon correlation~\cite{feist22}, we propose heralding schemes to shape useful electron and optical states in various application scenarios with photonic integrated circuits.

-High-fidelity interaction between quantum systems mediated by the electron-photon interaction requires high-ideality coupling to a well-defined single optical mode~\cite{Bendana2011}.
-However, due to the presence of waveguide substrates, contributions from parasitic coupling to auxiliary spatial modes limit the fidelity of the interaction.
-To quantify the infidelity caused by this parasitic coupling, the conventional quantum optical modal decomposition method commonly used in previous works~\cite{Feist2015, Kfir2019, DiGiulio2019, Henke2021} is practically inconvenient to use since there is an infinite number of optical modes supported by the dielectric structures that the electrons can interact with.

-Here, we adopt a dissipative QED treatment~\cite{3dquant} in the lossless limit to circumvent the need to address all the modes individually, which allows quantitative analysis of the parasitic coupling contributions and the coupling ideality to the target mode.
-From the analysis, we find that with appropriate waveguide structure design and electron beam positioning, we can achieve optical frequency tuning and waveform shaping of the output optical state, and most importantly, near-unity, single-mode coupling ideality, enabling high-fidelity quantum control of electron-photon interactions.